 As a hedge accounting method other than (1) and (2) above, the deferral method or the special treatment for interest rate swaps is applied for some assets and liabilities.

 16. Application of Japanese Group Tax Sharing System

-The Bank and certain consolidated subsidiaries of the Bank have applied Japanese Group Tax Sharing System.
+The Bank and certain consolidated subsidiaries and subsidiary corporations, etc. of the Bank have applied Japanese Group Tax Sharing System.